 A professional looking brand would also be important for the organic traffic that discovers the podcast on Spotify, Apple Podcasts, Instagram, etc. Amidst a slew of options, why would someone tap on ‘Workday Physique’?
 This is one the most important challenges we faced while designing the identity.

-“…a brand trying to educate millenial professionals about exercise and nutrition.”
+“…a brand trying to educate busy professionals about exercise and nutrition.”

 So, we knew we had to promote the pursuit of our listener’s dream body (or physique).
 This was the core of the brand.
 The podcast captures the spirit of training, the energy of lifting, its discipline and the inclusivity of the activity.
 Also, it’s a podcast whose audience is English speaking millennials from Tier 1 and 2 cities.